Skip to main content

 Frequency

-% of seniors with a verified next step before graduation (e.g., military enlistment, signed job offer, college acceptance, etc.) Postsecondary plan Annual
+% of seniors with a verified next step before graduation (e.g., military enlistment, signed job offer, college acceptance, etc.) Postsecondary plan In Development Annual

-% of seniors with a documented postsecondary plan in Naviance or district tracking system (enrolled, enlisted, or employed) Postsecondary plan Annual
+% of seniors with a documented postsecondary plan in Naviance or district tracking system (enrolled, enlisted, or employed) Postsecondary plan In Development Annual

-OBJECTIVE 8 — All families will have an understanding of educational options and career pathways. % of families reporting increased understanding of options and pathways on post-event surveys Event Survey Annual
+OBJECTIVE 8 — All families will have an understanding of educational options and career pathways. % of families reporting increased understanding of options and pathways on post-event surveys Event Survey In Development Annual

-Availability and usage rates of multilingual, accessible family resources (e.g., downloads/views of informational materials) Remind usage ParentVue usage Language line Annual
+Availability and usage rates of multilingual, accessible family resources (e.g., downloads/views of informational materials) Remind usage ParentVue usage Language line ParentVUE activation June 17, 2025: 91.2% of students have at least one Parent/caretaker with an active ParentVUE account Annual

 POSITIVE, SAFE, AND EFFECTIVE ENVIRONMENTS